jakob-bagterp/timer-for-python/docs/user-guide/graceful-error-handling.md

     - Features
 ---

-# Graceful Error Handling
+# Graceful Error Handling and Non-Blocking Code
+Timer for Python won't break your code!

-Timer for Python is designed with several nested `try`/`catch` clauses so it handles exceptions gracefully and therefore shouldn't break your application while running.
+Timer for Python is designed with several nested `try`/`catch` clauses so it gracefully handles exceptions and therefore shouldn't break your application while running.